 When synthetic monitoring was first invented in the mid-1990s, it was a revolutionary way to ensure that your digital properties were performing as expected for your end users.
 Back then, synthetic testing was mostly used for availability testing of your external websites and services.
 The majority of the monitoring budget was spent on infrastructure, network, and applications.
 End-user monitoring was merely a luxury and an afterthought.

 This worked well at the time because the majority of your digital architecture was managed in-house, and the customer-facing product was far simpler.
-Synthetic tests were therefore able to uncover issues that could be acted upon immediately to repair the problem.
+Synthetic tests of first-party components were therefore able to uncover almost all issues that could be acted upon immediately to repair the problem.

 That, however, is no longer the case.